HenokB/selamta/README.md

    - Find **"Terminal"** or **"Script Editor"** in the list
    - Enable **"Allow Notifications"**

+> On Linux, the script falls back to `notify-send`.
+Make sure `libnotify` is installed and desktop notifications are enabled for your session.

 ### Lock Screen Setup

 To display proverbs on your lock screen: